Pendo Review: In-Depth 2026 Analysis

 With $200M+ ARR and a $2.6 billion valuation from its 2021 Series F, Pendo remains private.
 The three co-founders (Olson, Troan, Jain) are still in their original roles, an unusual sign of continuity at this scale.

-Pendo Pros & Cons
+Pendo Pros and Cons

 Pros